Robustness and modular structure in networks: Modeling modular networks

 Finally, the total number of modules connected to C through any member elements is generated by $F_0(z) = \tilde{g}_0(j(z))$ and the total number of modules connected to a random neighbor of C is generated by $F_1(z) = \tilde{g}_1(j(z))$.
 As before, the module network has a giant component when $\partial_z F_0(F_1(z))|_{z=1} - \partial_z F_0(z)|_{z=1} > 0$ and $S = 1- F_0(u) = 1 - \tilde{g}_0(j(u))$, where $u$ satisfies $u = F_1(u) = \tilde{g}_1(j(u))$.

 For the uniform case with $\mu = 3$, $\nu = 3$, and $\fc>2/3$, the critical point for the module network is $\pc = 1/2$, a considerably higher threshold than for the element network ($\pc = 1/4$).
 In Fig.~\ref{fig:results} we show $S$ for $\mu=3$ and $\nu=6$.
-The ``robustness gap'' between the element and module networks widens as the module failure cutoff increases, covering a significant range of $p$ for the larger values of $\fc$.
+The \emph{robustness gap}, the difference between the critical points for the element and module networks, grows as the module failure cutoff increases, covering a significant range of $p$ for the larger values of $\fc$.

-Of particular interest are scale-free networks~\cite{BarabasiRekaEmergence1999,Str01,newman2010}.
-Here we take $r_m = \delta(m,\mu)$ as before, but now $s_n \sim n^{-\lambda}$, with $\lambda \geq 2$~\footnote{The degree distribution after projection remains scale-free (with the same exponent), although the maximum degree may increase.}.
+Of particular interest are scale-free networks~\cite{BarabasiRekaEmergence1999,newman2010}.
+Here we take $r_m = \delta(m,\mu)$ as before, but now $s_n \sim n^{-\lambda}$, with $\lambda \geq 2$.
+(The degree distribution after projection remains scale-free, with the same exponent, although the maximum degree may increase.)
 It is known that scale-free networks are robust to random failures when $2 < \lambda < 3$ (meaning that $\pc \to 0$).
 However, this result also requires that the maximum value $K$ of the degree distribution be large ($K \gg 1$)~\cite{PhysRevLett.85.4626}.
 Indeed, as we lower $\lambda$, we discover that, while we increase the robustness of the elements, we actually \emph{decrease} the robustness of the modules (Fig.~\ref{fig:scalefree}).
-For modular networks, it may not be feasible to build extremely large modules.
-Interestingly, enforcing on $s_n$ a maximum module size cutoff $N = \max\{n \mid s_n > 0\}$ only improves element robustness.
+Interestingly, increasing the maximum module size cutoff $N = \max\{n \mid s_n > 0\}$ improves element robustness, but not overall functional resilience.